care1e55/wow-fish-bot/README.md

 ![alt text](resources/wow-fish-bot.png) [Last Release](https://github.com/YECHEZ/wow-fish-bot/releases/latest) <br />
 🔄 TRY UPDATED VERSION BY [github.com/matianchi](https://github.com/matianchi/wow-fish-bot)
 # wow-fish-bot | APP RELEASE
+#### 🔄 Lunix port not using winapi.
+For those who play with lutris like me

 ## World of Warcraft Fish BOT.
 Python.
 Simple.
 For me.
 > Using third-party programs to automate any facet of the game, exploiting bugs, or engaging in any activity that grants an unfair advantage is considered cheating.